hugolpz/WeSpeaxExos/common/difficulty/README.md

-# WeSpeaxExos

-## General Information

-In this part of the project we have created a class that calculates the difficulty of the exercises (word vocabulary and sentence flashcards/exercises).
+The **difficulty class** calculates the difficulty of the exercises based on word vocabulary and sentence flashcards/exercises.

-## Libraries Used
+## Dependencies

 - numpy
 - pandas